liamhays/rk3566-mcu/rk3566_mcu_notes.md

-TF-A is responsible for the low-level power management on the RK3566, and the code in `pmu_pd_powerdown_config()` in `pmu.c` in the above pull request sets bus idle and prepares some of the system for powerdown/suspend. **Therefore: you cannot use the MCU during sleep on the RK3566.**
+TF-A is responsible for the low-level power management on the RK3566, and the code in `pmu_pd_powerdown_config()` in `pmu.c` in the above pull request sets bus idle and prepares some of the system for powerdown/suspend. **Therefore, because the MCU is not placed in a low-power domain, and because TF-A does its stuff: you cannot use the MCU during sleep on the RK3566.**

-This code is very likely from Rockchip themselves, as the PR is signed-off-by `shengfei Xu <xsf@rock-chips.com>`.
-Personally, I find it impressive that ~1500 lines of hardware configs are enough to port TF-A to a new platform.
+I find this somewhat strange, because the PMU has flags to allow the MCU to wake up the system.
+Leaving `BIU_BUS` and `BIU_SECURE_FLASH` running (not idle) in sleep would probably allow the MCU to keep running, but might interfere with the hardware suspend process.

 # MCU clock
 I think the MCU is clocked rather fast, but I don't know how fast.
 The MCU sits in the `ALIVE` power domain, in the `VD_LOGIC` voltage